railsuser2014/openobject-doc-book-en/8/8_20_Config/8_20_Config_menu.rst

 specialist technical phrase.
 If there is nothing at all in the :guilabel:`value` field then the English translation will automatically be used on the the form you see.

-.. tip:: Where should you modify the text?
+.. tip:: Where Should you Modify the Text?

    Most of the time, you will find the text that you want to modify in several lines of the CSV file.